 The majority of roofing supplies come with warranty specifications that state a certified roofer has to perform the installation and maintenance to keep coverage.
 Installing or repairing your roof flashing on your own can void your warranty coverage, which can cause you to spend more money on repairs later on than if you had just used a licensed roofer in the first place.

-Roofing Essentials with Metal Formers
+Roof Flashing Essentials with Metal Formers

 By investing in quality materials and professional installation, you can safeguard your home against leaks and structural damage.
 Remember, effective roof flashing not only enhances the durability of your roof but also contributes to the overall safety and value of your home.

 At Metal Formers in Nashville, TN, we offer a variety of metal panels, trims, and flashings to make your metal roof look outstanding.
-By offering customized metal pieces and concealed fastening systems, your clients will have a high quality roof to put their minds at ease.
-You can find more information about the metal fabrication options we provide online, and view some of our residential roofing work.
+By offering customized metal pieces and concealed fastening systems, your clients will have a high-quality roof to put their minds at ease.
+You can find more information about the metal fabrication options we provide online and view some of our residential roofing work.

 If you have additional questions about Metal Formers and our products, feel free to connect with us online.
 For online orders, visit our order form page to download the order form for the products you need.
 Once completed, you will want to send your form to us via email at office@metalformersinc.com.